-The exchange rates in the Cuban informal market today maintain their uneven trend, with the MLC registering its lowest value in weeks and the euro surpassing a new high.
+Exchange rates in the Cuban informal market maintain their uneven trend today, with the MLC registering its lowest value in weeks and the euro surpassing a new high.

-This Tuesday, April 9th, the euro is quoted at 367 Cuban pesos (CUP), after an increase of 2 pesos compared to the previous day.
-The US dollar remains stable at 360 CUP, while the freely convertible currency (MLC) falls to 262 CUP, with no signs of recovery.
-The Canadian dollar is exchanged today at 228 CUP, with a slight drop of 2 pesos.
+This Tuesday, April 9, the euro is quoted at 367 Cuban pesos (CUP), after an increase of 2 pesos compared to the previous day.
+The US dollar remains stable at 360 CUP, while the freely convertible currency (MLC) falls to 262 CUP, with no signs of recuperation.
+The Canadian dollar is trading today at 228 CUP, with a slight drop of 2 pesos.

-The sustained fall of the MLC confirms its loss of symbolic and functional value in the Cuban economy.
-Many traders and buyers consider it an intermediate currency without physical backing or attractiveness for savings or trade.
-Unlike the dollar or the euro, which have clearer outlets in the black market or for remittances, the MLC seems to lose utility in the eyes of many Cubans.
+The sustained decline of the MLC confirms its loss of symbolic and functional value in the Cuban economy.
+Many merchants and buyers consider it an intermediary currency without physical backing or appeal for savings or trade.
+Unlike the dollar or the euro, which have clearer outlets on the black market or for remittances, the MLC seems to be losing its usefulness in the eyes of many Cubans.

-In addition, there is uncertainty on the part of the government, which has not yet clearly defined the future of MLC stores or access to foreign currency for the average citizen.
+Added to this is the uncertainty on the part of the government, which has not yet clearly defined the future of the stores in MLC nor access to foreign currency for the common citizen.

-The euro surges against the dollar in the international markets.
+The euro soars against the dollar in international markets.

-At a global level, the euro has gained ground against the dollar as a result of the economic turbulence generated by the trade war between the United States and its main partners.
-This Tuesday, the euro surpassed the 1.11 dollar mark, reaching its highest level in almost a decade.
+Globally, the euro has gained ground against the dollar as a result of the economic turmoil generated by the trade war between the United States and its main trading partners.
+On Tuesday, the euro surpassed $1,11, reaching its highest level in almost a decade.

-The trend was consolidated after Donald Trump announced a temporary 90-day suspension of tariffs on several countries, but not on China.
-The pause relieved financial markets, but weakened the dollar against most currencies.
+The trend was consolidated after Donald Trump announced a temporary 90-day suspension of tariffs on several countries, but not China.
+The pause brought relief to financial markets but weakened the dollar against most other currencies.

 1 EUR = 367 CUP